We at On the Ball Bathrooms believe bathroom windows need to serve three important functions

-Sometimes changing a window is not in your budget but you cant stand the glass thats current occupying the space.
+Sometimes changing a window is not in your budget but you can’t stand the glass that’s currently occupying the space.
 By changing just the glass this might open the whole vibe of the bathroom like this Canning Vale bathroom tomorrow which has switched the glass to a white frost which makes it look so modern.

 For More DIY TIPS For Renovating Your Bathroom Visit: